-Is PCC Farmland Trust a part of PCC Natural Markets?
+Is PCC Farmland Trust a part of PCC Community Markets?

-Do your farms provide food for PCC Natural Markets?
+Do your farms provide food for PCC Community Markets?

-Some do; most do not.
-Most of our farmers work on a smaller scale than what is necessary to supply a large grocery coop, and any produce found at PCC Natural Markets is as a result of an independent business agreement.
-That said, you can almost always find Nash’s Organic Produce at your local PCC.
-More indirectly, the Williams of Williams Hudson Bay Farm grow wheat and a wide variety of other grains and crops that end up in select Bob’s Red Mill products and other foods found at PCC and elsewhere.
-Almost all of our farms run their own Community Supported Agriculture (CSA) programs—see their individual websites for details.
+Some do; many do not.
+While you can often find Nash’s Organic Produce at your local PCC, most of our farmers work on a smaller scale than what is necessary to supply a large grocery co-op.
+Any produce found at PCC Community Markets is a result of an independent business agreement.
+Some of our protected farms grow crops that end up in products that are sold at PCC stores, like the Williams Hudson Bay Farm wheat that is grown for select Bob’s Red Mill flours.
+Almost all of our farms run their own Community Supported Agriculture (CSA) programs, which you can learn about on their individual websites.

 We are committed to providing clear, timely information on our finances.
 Our annual reports from 2008 on are available below.

 2018 Annual Report (PDF, 6.1 MB, 10 pages)